martynhoyer/gatsby-starter-netlify-cms/src/pages/logistics.md

         id: 1
         paragraphs:
           - id: 1
-            text: >-
-              Corse Concierge is based in the heart of the UK's "Motorsport Valley".
-From this central location we can function from your offices as an extension of your team.
+            text: We can function from your offices as an extension of your team.
+          - id: '2'
+            text: 'You can blend us into your activities, under your brand.'
       - heading: On event
         id: 2
         paragraphs:
           - id: 1
             text: >-
-              We aren't afraid to get stuck in at a race track or evening event.
+              If you need support at a race track or an evening event, count us in.
-              9-5, Monday to Friday isn't how we operate.
           - id: 2
-            text: >-
-              During the motorsport season we are able to provide reliable race team support.
+            text: '9-5, Monday to Friday isn''t how we operate.'
       - heading: Online
         id: 3
         paragraphs:
           - id: 1
             text: >-
-              Using the wonders of modern technology we can work anywhere in the world.
+              Using the wonders of modern technology we can work for you wherever you are in the world.
           - id: 2
             text: >-
-              Corse Concierge can provide remote assistance to businesses without the need to be in the same place, but with the same level of service as face to face clients.
+              You can get the same level of service, without needing to pay for a desk.
     title: The physical
   - sections:
       - heading: Project based